xScarlife/wotlk-ui-pack-elvui/README.md

 # Official xScarlife Gaming Classic UI Package (ElvUI version).
+Before you continue reading the installation instructions please note that this is the ElvUI version of my Classic interface.
+I also have a version where ElvUI is not needed which can be found on the other Github page link.

 This package contains all the addons I use in-game.
 Please make sure you follow the steps below before you continue making any changes.
 If you have any problems during installation or you have additional questions, please do not hesitate to ask for help in the Discord server, me and my moderators are happy to help where we can.

 If you don't know how to install addons manually, please watch my video where I teach you how to do that by clicking this link: https://youtu.be/huUvI7O-6lE?t=83.
 Instead of chosing the 'retail' folder you choose the 'classic' folder.
 Just FYI.